ewfx/aidhp-marketing-genius/README.md

 ## 🛠️ How We Built It
 ## 🧠 Overall Architecture

-Our platform is built on a microservices-based, event-driven architecture that leverages cutting-edge AI technologies to create a seamless, intelligent recommendation system.
+Our platform is built on a microservices-based, event-driven architecture that leverages cutting-edge agentic AI technologies to create a seamless, intelligent recommendation + content generation system.

 ## 🔬 Technical Components